BU-CLOUD-S20/Medical-Compute-using-ChRIS-on-the-MOC-PowerPC-and-x86_64-GPU-usage-and-benchmarking/README.md

 <a name="t3"></a>
-## 2. Users/Personas Of The Project:
+## 2. Users/Personas Of The Project

 - User Persona Examples: